-In addition, the subject to VAT is acquisition of goods for consideration within the territory of the country from another Member State.
+In addition, the acquisition of goods in the territory of the country for consideration from another Member State shall also be subject to VAT.

-Moreover, the subject of import VAT is importation of goods where the goods are treated as imported within the territory of the country.
+Moreover, the import of goods shall be subject to import VAT when the goods are deemed to be imported in the territory of the country.

-• passenger transportation services by regular routes as well transportation of passenger luggage;
+• services of passenger transport by regular routes as well services of transportation of such passengers’ luggage;

 • accommodation services;

-• for visits to all kinds of artistic and cultural institutions, artistic and cultural events, in the absence of vat exemption.
+• visits to all kinds of artistic and cultural institutions, artistic and cultural events, in the absence of exemption from VAT.

-A reduced 5 % VAT rate is applicable for the:
+A reduced 5 % VAT rate shall apply to:

-• technical aids for the disabled persons and repair of these technical aids;
+• technical aids for disabled persons and to repairs of such aids;

-• supply of pharmaceuticals and medical aids to persons who have the right to the total or partial reimbursement of the acquisition expenses of these goods in accordance with the Republic of Lithuania Law on Health Insurance, as well as non-reimbursable prescription drugs;
+• medicines and medical aids to persons who have the right to the full or partial compensation of the costs of acquisition thereof in accordance with the procedure prescribed by the Republic of Lithuania Law on Health Insurance, as well as to prescription medicines where the costs of acquisition are not compensated;

-• printed and electronic newspapers, magazines and other periodical publication.
+• printed and electronic newspapers, magazines and other periodicals;

 Payers of VAT

-Taxable persons engaged in the provision of goods or services in Lithuania must register as VAT payers and calculate and pay VAT to the state budget.
+Taxable persons who supply goods or services in Lithuania are required to register as VAT payers, to calculate and pay VAT to the State budget.

-An opportunity for voluntary registration as a VAT payer has also been provided in cases where the aforesaid limit amounts are not exceeded.
+An opportunity for voluntary registration as a VAT payer is also provided in cases where the aforementioned threshold is not exceeded.

 A tax period shall be a calendar month, and that of a natural person VAT payer - a calendar half-year.
-However, in some cases it may be also calendar quarterly period or another period.
-If a calendar month has been set as a tax period, VAT returns for the tax period shall be filed and the VAT amount payable shall be paid not later than by the 25th day of the subsequent month.
+However, in some cases it may be also a calendar quarter or another period.
+If a calendar month has been set as a tax period, the VAT return for the tax period shall be filed and the VAT amount payable shall be paid not later than by the 25th day of the subsequent month.

-The Republic of Lithuania Law on VAT also establishes the cases, where the supply of goods or services and acquisition of goods from another EU Member State are not subject to VAT as well as the cases, where imported goods are not subject to import VAT, the procedure for the application of special VAT taxation schemes (compensatory VAT rate for farmers, tourism services, second-hand goods, works of art, collectors’ articles and antiques, investment gold and supply of special telecommunications, broadcasting and/or electronic services) and etc.
+The Republic of Lithuania Law on VAT also establishes the cases, where the supply of goods or services and acquisition of goods from another EU Member State are not subject to VAT as well as the cases, where imported goods are not subject to import VAT, the procedure for the application of special VAT taxation schemes (compensatory VAT rate for farmers, tourism services, second-hand goods, works of art, collectors’ articles and antiques, investment gold and cross-border e-commerce) and etc.

 Regulation in the European Union